Tech901/code-precourse-challenge/README.md

 assignment that all students must complete prior to joining the Code 1.0 course.

-**NOTE: This is a work in progress!
-We are currently updating this tutorial.**

 To get started:

 1. Read the [Introduction](tutorial/introduction.md)